jamulussoftware/jamuluswebsite/wiki/en/en-Getting-Started.md

 _Jamulus works on the client server principle.
 Everybody’s audio is sent to a server, mixed and processed there.
 Afterwards the audio is sent to every client.
 If a server is made public and registered on a central server, its information will be broadcasted to all clients._

 ## Footnotes
 [^1]: [Full details here](Network-Requirements){: target="_blank" rel="noopener noreferrer"}.
 If you have 10Mbits down and 1Mbps up, you're unlikely to run into bandwidth-related issues.
+[^2]: Bluetooth headphones usually have too much latency.
+That's one reason why wired headphones are required.
+Particularity if singing or playing acoustic instruments to make sure you keep in time with others only use headphones (see the [note on this](Getting-Started#having-trouble-cant-keep-in-time) for further information).